 Instructions

-- In a large bowl, whisk together eggs, sour cream, vegetable oil, and vanilla extract until smooth.
+- In a large bowl, beat eggs, sour cream, oil, and vanilla until smooth.

-- Gradually stir in the yellow cake mix until just combined.
-Do not overmix.
+- Gradually add cake mix and mix until just combined.

-- Pour half the batter into prepared pan and spread evenly.
+- Pour half of the batter into the prepared pan.

 - Bake for 40–45 minutes, or until a toothpick inserted in the center comes out clean.

-- Pour glaze evenly over warm cake and let it soak in.
+- Drizzle glaze over warm cake and let cool before slicing.

 Notes